 We also ate at Itachi Beach Club.
 Which is another bar belonging to Ocean Beach.
 It was their first day open and the whole of that strip along from Ocean Beach and Ibiza Rocks Bar was closed.
 Heading in we chose a mojito and a Ibiza Dream.
 They do have good drinks offers on too so well worth heading there for reasonably priced alcoholic drinks.
 With an upstairs open terrace and seating outside this bar has the scope for so much this Summer.
 Great views and friendly staff.
 We had the Jerk Chicken and the Fish Tacos which had been freshly cooked and were a high standard.
 Again the atmosphere was relaxing and enjoyable and made a great place for people watching too.

 Of course, no trip is complete without watching the famous sunset outside of Cafe Del Mar or Cafe Mambo.
 Both have a great summer line up of DJs playing nightly to help make that sunset even more relaxing and enjoyable.
 You can find the lineups for both Del Mar and Mambos here.
+Head down to Sunset Strip to watch the sun go down, absorb the atmosphere and have something to eat in San Antonio.

 Admittedly, we had been informed that it was a pretty gruesome winter and we hadn’t expected much from the sunset.
 It was pretty rubbish.
 However, don’t let this damp squib deter you, as I have witnessed some pretty spectacular sunsets previously.